Exodus 16

 עַד אָנָה מֵאַנְתֶּם לִשְׁמֹר מִצְוֺתַי וְתוֹרֹתָי ("How long do you refuse to keep my commandments and my instructions?") — God addresses Moses with the plural "you" (מֵאַנְתֶּם), indicating the rebuke is directed at the people through Moses.
 The use of both מִצְוֺת ("commandments") and תּוֹרֹת ("instructions," plural of תּוֹרָה) before Sinai is striking — it implies that God's instruction through the manna constitutes genuine commandments, even before the formal law-giving.
 The verb מָאַן ("to refuse") connotes willful, stubborn refusal, not mere ignorance.

 רְאוּ כִּי יְהוָה נָתַן לָכֶם הַשַּׁבָּת ("See that the LORD has given you the Sabbath!") — The Sabbath is described as a gift: God has נָתַן ("given") it.
-This reframes the Sabbath from a restriction to a blessing.
+This recasts the Sabbath not as a burden but as a blessing.
 The people are not being deprived of a day's labor; they are being given a day of rest.
-The same theology appears in Jesus' teaching: "The Sabbath was made for man, not man for the Sabbath" (Mark 2:27).
+The same logic appears in Jesus' teaching: "The Sabbath was made for man, not man for the Sabbath" (Mark 2:27).

 שְׁבוּ אִישׁ תַּחְתָּיו אַל יֵצֵא אִישׁ מִמְּקֹמוֹ ("Let each person remain in his place; let no one go out from his place") — The command to stay in place on the Sabbath was later debated extensively in rabbinic tradition.
 What constitutes "his place"?
 The rabbis developed the concept of a "Sabbath day's journey" (approximately 2,000 cubits beyond one's settlement) as the permissible range of Sabbath travel (Acts 1:12 references this distance).
 In its original context, the command specifically refers to not going out to gather manna — the Sabbath rest means trusting the previous day's double provision.

 וַיִּשְׁבְּתוּ הָעָם ("and the people rested") — The verb שָׁבַת ("to cease, rest, stop") is the verbal root behind the noun "Sabbath."
-That the people finally rested on the seventh day marks a moment of obedience after the failure recorded in v.
-27. The brief, simple statement stands as a quiet resolution: after rebellion, grumbling, and disobedience, the people finally rest as God commanded.
+The people's rest on the seventh day marks obedience after the failure recorded in v.
+27. The brief statement serves as a quiet resolution: after rebellion, grumbling, and disobedience, the people rest as God commanded.

 Interpretations

-The appearance of Sabbath observance before Sinai has generated significant discussion.
-Some interpreters argue that the Sabbath was a creation ordinance, established in Genesis 2:2-3 and binding on all humanity from the beginning, with Exodus 16 being its reapplication to Israel after centuries of neglect in Egypt.
+The appearance of Sabbath observance before Sinai has prompted sustained discussion.
+Some interpreters argue that the Sabbath was a creation ordinance, established in Genesis 2:2-3 and binding on all humanity from the beginning, with Exodus 16 serving as its reapplication to Israel after centuries of neglect in Egypt.
 This view is common in Reformed theology and among Sabbatarian traditions (including Seventh-day Adventists).
-Others hold that while God rested on the seventh day as a pattern, the Sabbath command was first given to Israel here in the wilderness and then formalized at Sinai — making it a specifically Israelite covenant sign (Exodus 31:13-17) rather than a universal mandate.
-Still others take a mediating position: the creation pattern established the principle of rhythmic rest, but the specific command to observe Sabbath was given progressively, first through the manna and then at Sinai.
-The New Testament complicates the picture further, with Paul declaring that Sabbath observance is a matter of individual conscience (Romans 14:5, Colossians 2:16) and Hebrews interpreting the Sabbath typologically as a "rest" believers enter through faith (Hebrews 4:1-11).
+Others hold that while God's rest on the seventh day provides a pattern, the Sabbath command itself was first given to Israel here in the wilderness and then formalized at Sinai, making it a specifically Israelite covenant sign (Exodus 31:13-17) rather than a universal mandate.
+Others take a mediating position: the creation pattern established the principle of rhythmic rest, but the specific command to observe the Sabbath was given progressively, first through the manna and then at Sinai.
+The New Testament adds another layer, with Paul treating Sabbath observance as a matter of individual conscience (Romans 14:5, Colossians 2:16) and Hebrews interpreting the Sabbath typologically as a "rest" believers enter through faith (Hebrews 4:1-11).

 Manna Described and Preserved (vv.
 31-36)